Abdallah2A/guess_the_word/README.md

 6. If you guess the word correctly, you win!
 7. If you run out of lives, the game will end.

+## Dependencies

+- `tkinter`: This library is used for creating the graphical user interface.

 ## Usage

 ```bash